 THE VERDANT HUE OF EMERALD GREEN IS PERFECT FOR REPRESENTING SPRING

-The emerald has deep historical associations with Egypt, as Cleopatra was a lover of the stone, and these gems were likely mined as early as 300 BC (GIA).
-The Egyptians utilized this stone excessively (both in life and for rituals of afterlife) as it was a common piece to accompany mummies in tombs, representing both eternal youth and change (Crystal Vaults).
+The emerald has deep historical associations with Egypt, as Cleopatra was a lover of the stone, and these gems were likely mined as early as 300 BCE (GIA).
+The Egyptians utilized this stone excessively (both in life and for rituals of afterlife) as it was a common piece that accompanied mummies in tombs, representing both eternal youth and change (Crystal Vaults).
 The history of the emerald has been a historically violent one as well, as the jewel was used for religious ceremonies by the Incas and was eventually discovered by their Spanish invaders (Multicolour).
 Perhaps one of its most unique sartorial uses was emerald's function as a looking glass, which the Emperor Nero was said to hold to his eye as he watched gladiator fights - the deep green imbuing the viewer with a soothing sense of clarity (Multicolour).
-The belief that emerald was calming extended to topical uses as well, when the stone was crushed into a fine power and made into an eye cream in the time of Hippocrates (Four Mine).
-More medicinal theories included Emerald as a cure for both malaria and cholera.
+The belief that emerald was calming extended to topical uses as well: the stone was crushed into a fine power and made into an eye cream in the time of Hippocrates (Four Mine).
+More medicinal theories included emerald as a cure for both malaria and cholera.

-The distribution of color in emeralds are often irregular.
+The distribution of color in emeralds is often irregular.
 That said, the clarity or transparency of a stone is indicative of its high quality.
-An emerald is a “brittle” stone making them delicate to pressure.
-They are formed by a “hydrothermal” process within magma, and mining is done from cracks of “host rock” where the emerald grows (Gemstones of the World).
-Emeralds are now found all over the world, where currently the largest deposits are in Colombia and Brazil.
+Also known as green Beryl, it is part of the precious gemstone group which include its friends Ruby, Sapphire, and Diamond.Emeralds are brittle stones, sensitive to pressure and chips.
+They are formed by a hydrothermal process within magma, and mining is done from cracks of “host rock” where the emerald grows (Gemstones of the World).
+Emeralds can be found found all over the world, though currently the largest deposits are in Colombia and Brazil.

 Emerald has been associated with Venus, the Goddess of Love.
-Perhaps this is why the stone came to carry associations as a physical heart strengthener or emotionally, “the stone of successful love,” which inspires sensitivity between oneself and the other (Crystal Vaults).
+Perhaps this is why the stone came to carry associations as a physical heart strengthener or emotionally, “the stone of successful love,” which inspires sensitivity between oneself and the other.
 In Chakric thought, it is likewise tied to the heart, and assists in opening the heart chakra and quieting the emotions towards tranquility.
 For meditative purposes, the emerald is said to assist in the physical flow of meditative breathing, and can further be thought of as an aid in the rise and fall of the heart, the necessary movements of a life force energy.